xd009642/xd-tts/slides/vocoding.typ

     - We have a reference golden implementation
     - Gather outputs from it and do a comparison
+      - Comparing matrices of floats is a bit painful (lose developer UX)
     - Testing with multiple realistic inputs is the most valuable
     - Aside from that look to build a model and use unit testing to test your understanding of it ]

+#slide[
+    == Notes on Implementation

+    - This was done as a port from librosa as a comparative benchmark
+    - Wanted to compare our new neural vocoder versus well-understood non-neural implementation
+    - Never seen production, and while it's tested it's _less tested_ ]